ground-creative/easy-mcp-gdrive-tools-python/README.md

 ## Key Features

 - **Document Creation**: Create Google Docs with custom titles and content.
-- **Document Editing**: Modify existing Google Docs with new content.
+- **Spreadsheet Management**: Create and edit Google Sheets, including adding and deleting rows.
-- **File Creation**: Upload text, JSON, or CSV files to Google Drive with specified titles and content.
+- **File Upload**: Upload text, JSON, or CSV files to Google Drive with custom titles.
-- **Folder Creation**: Organize Google Drive with custom folders.
-- **Item Deletion**: Remove files or folders from Google Drive with confirmation.
-- **File Content** Retrieval: View the contents of various file types in Google Drive.
+- **Folder Organization**: Create and manage folders to structure your Drive content.
-- **Item Details**: Get specific information about files and folders in Google Drive.
+- **Item Management**: Move, delete (with confirmation), or list files and folders.
-- **Item Listing**: View all items in a specified folder or the root directory.
-- **Item Movement**: Move files or folders to different folders in Google Drive.
-- **Spreadsheet Content Addition**: Add content to existing Google Sheets.
-- **Spreadsheet Creation**: Generate new Google Sheets with custom titles.
-- **Row Deletion**: Delete specific rows from Google Sheets.
-- **Row Editing**: Modify rows in existing Google Sheets.
+- **File Access**: Retrieve file content and view detailed information.

 ## Authentication